 There are a lot of concerns regarding the criminal penalties after a sex crime conviction.
+The sentencing requirements and potential consequences vary widely for sex crimes and depend on the specific facts of each case.
 However, even the most minor sex crime charge can have long-term repercussions on your future, making it vital to have legal counsel whenever your freedom is at stake.

 Sex Offender Registration